EPDM Roofing: Facts and Guidelines

 History of EPDM

 EPDM was developed in the 1950’s and first used as a roofing membrane in the early 1960’s.
 By the 1980’s, it dominated the single-ply roofing market.
-It’s very common to find an older EPDM roof still in place on a building today, as properly-installed and well-maintained EPDM roofs have been known to last for over 40 years.
+It’s very common to find an older EPDM roof still in place on a building today; when properly installed and well-maintained, these roofs have been known to last for over 40 years.

 Currently, EPDM is used in about 20% of all low-slope (“flat”) roof installations in North America each year, including both new construction and roof replacements.